On Ternary Trees and Fighting Fish: Abstract

 \section{Abstract}

-Fighting fish is a combinatorial configuration introduced by Duchi et al. as a new model of branching surfaces that generalizes directed convex polyominoes.
+Fighting fish is a combinatorial configuration introduced by Duchi, Guerrini, Rinaldi and Schaeffer as a new model of branching surfaces that generalizes directed convex polyominoes.
 We come up with an alternative construction of fighting fish, using a tree structure built on the so-called stem cells of fighting fish.
 From this perspective, we establish a bijection between ternary trees and fighting fish with a marked strip of cells, which specializes to a direct bijection between left ternary trees and fighting fish.
-Using these results, we obtain a combinatorial enumeration of the fighting fish of size $n$ by establishing a $(n+1)$-to-2 bijection with the ternary trees having $n$ nodes.
-We present some additional enumerative results including that the fighting fish with a marked tail and the horizontally symmetric fighting fish are equinumerous with the ordered pairs of ternary trees having a total of a prescribed number of nodes.
+Using these results, we obtain a combinatorial enumeration of the fighting fish of size $n$ by establishing an $(n+1)$-to-2 bijection with the ternary trees with $n$ nodes.
+We present some additional enumerative results including that fighting fish with a marked tail and horizontally symmetric fighting fish are equinumerous with ordered pairs of ternary trees having a total of a given number of nodes.